 Young adults affected by cancer have unique needs.

-The Adolescent and Young Adult Program at Norton Children’s Cancer Institute, affiliated with the University of Louisville, provides specialized treatment for adolescents and young adults ages 15 to 17.
-Norton Cancer Institute supports adults ages 18 to 39.
+The Adolescent and Young Adult (AYA) Program at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, provides specialized treatment for teens ages 15 to 17, as well as adults ages 18 to 39 through Norton Cancer Institute.

 Cancer patients sometimes spend days or weeks at the Addison Jo Blair Cancer Center.
 It’s important that their space reflects their needs.